PayPal For Nonprofits Guide: What To Know About Using A PayPal Nonprofit Account

 Using PayPal to accept donations online is super easy, but nonprofits can also take advantage of PayPal’s many tools and features to fundraise almost anywhere.

 Nonprofits may think of PayPal as mainly an eCommerce platform and digital wallet, but PayPal has much more to offer nonprofit organizations than just a Donate button.

 In this guide to using a PayPal nonprofit account, we’re highlighting all aspects of PayPal for nonprofits — features, policies, and integrations — that can facilitate fundraising, bookkeeping, and other nonprofit needs.
 We’ll also detail PayPal nonprofit fees and discuss the main alternatives to using PayPal for nonprofit fundraising.

 Table of Contents

-Why Use PayPal For Nonprofits?
+Why Use A PayPal Nonprofit Account?

 - Accepting donations online — whether one-time or recurring — is incredibly easy once you have your Donate button set up.